 2. Watch your weight

-Excess weight can lead to conditions such as high blood pressure, high cholesterol and diabetes that increase your chances of heart disease.
+Excess weight can lead to conditions such as high blood pressure, high cholesterol and type 2 diabetes that increase your chances of heart disease.

 For most of us, a 10 percent reduction in weight can do the trick.
 But the scale alone won’t tell you if you’re in trouble.
 The best measure is your body mass index (BMI), which considers your height and weight in determining whether you have a healthy or unhealthy percentage of body fat.
 BMI numbers 25 and higher are associated with an increased risk of heart disease and stroke.

 Keep in mind that muscle weighs more than fat.
 So, if you are very active and have a high BMI, another useful method is to measure your waist circumference to determine how much abdominal fat you have.

 Men are considered overweight if their waist measurement is greater than 40 inches; while women are overweight if their waist measurement is greater than 35 inches.

 Cholesterol, a waxy substance in the bloodstream and in the cells of our body, isn’t all bad.
 In fact, “good” cholesterol (HDL) plays an important role in keeping you healthy by clearing “bad” cholesterol (LDL) from your arteries, thereby decreasing your risk of heart disease.
 How can you increase the good and decrease the bad?
 Exercise regularly and limit saturated fat and cholesterol is a good start.